Soft-ID/SoftID/README.md

 1. Key Features
    1. Automatically open and close the connection when sql query execution.
    2. Can open and close the connection manually when using transaction or data reader.
-   3. Transform data reader to type T by sending Func<IDataRecord, T> object to ExecuteEnumerableList or ExecutePaginateEnumerableList method.
+   3. Transform data reader to type T by sending Func&lt;IDataRecord, T&gt; object to ExecuteEnumerableList or ExecutePaginateEnumerableList method.
    4. Database vendor independent by using ADO.NET Factory Framework (System.Data.Common namespace).
 2. Getting Started
    1. Configuration